sandeeprah/agora2/docproject/_build/html/_sources/thermodynamics/chap02.rst.txt

   V_1A_1 = V_2A_2

-.. index:: energy balance equation

 Energy Balance Principle
 ------------------------

+.. index:: energy balance principle

 The principle of energy balance (which follows from the law of conservation of energy) can be stated as: